dotnet/designs/accepted/2020/cbor/cbor.md

     ///   The default is <see langword="false"/>.
     /// </param>
     /// <exception cref="ArgumentOutOfRangeException">
-    ///   <paramref name="conformanceLevel"/> is not a defined <see cref="CborConformanceLevel"/>.
+    ///   <paramref name="conformanceMode"/> is not a defined <see cref="CborConformanceMode"/>.
     /// </exception>
     public CborWriter(
-        CborConformanceLevel conformanceLevel = CborConformanceLevel.Lax,
+        CborConformanceMode conformanceMode = CborConformanceMode.Strict,
         bool convertIndefiniteLengthEncodings = false,
         bool allowMultipleRootLevelValues = false) => throw null;